 I then ground the bevels and glue the handles.
 The material I use is different per model, but it is always a beautiful hardwood that gives a knife character.
 The final steps are making a case, etching the makers mark and quality control.
 It takes 8 to 20 hours to make an oyster knife from scratch.
 I show this in the video below:

-Oyster knife models
+Handmade oyster knife models

 Named after one of our families fishing ships, this is the Jacomina model.
-Might it be the most exclusive oyster knife in the world?
-It features Damasteel damascus steel that has an amazing etched pattern in the steel.
+Might it be the most exclusive handmade oyster knife in the world?
+It features stainless Damasteel damascus steel that has an amazing etched pattern in the steel.